matiasrodlo/Templarios/README.md

 **Context:**

-During one summer, at the age of 14, I had the opportunity to learn basic programming thanks to my uncle Eduardo Astudillo.
+During one summer, at the age of 14, I had the opportunity to learn basic programming and graphics design thanks to my uncle Eduardo Astudillo.
 At that time, he ran a software development company (www.a2m.cl) and used to take me to the office.
 Using Adobe Dreamweaver, he introduced me to HTML and CSS.
 <br>

 <p>